 By Abigail Marshall, © 2005

 The Davis Dyslexia Correction® program includes specific tools for self-regulating attention focus and energy level.
 These tools enable children and adults to work and study without reliance on medications commonly prescribed for ADHD.
+Making Davis a drug-free approach.
 These tools include:

 - Orientation or Alignment

 - Davis Facilitators use several mental focusing techniques, including Davis Orientation Counseling®, Davis Alignment, and Davis Auditory Orientation, in order to enable clients to exercise control over their perceptions and mental focus.

 - Davis Dial-Setting.

 - Dial-setting is a technique used to enable clients to become better aware of their own energy level, and to develop sensitivity to the energy levels of others around them.
 With this tool, the individual develops the ability to precisely regulate his own energy level, avoiding bouts of hyper-activity in inappropriate contexts.

 - Davis providers also use clay modeling to explore concepts like self, consequence, change, order/disorder, sequence, or responsibility to help their clients better control their own behavior and understand its impact on others.

 The Davis approach to ADHD is described in-depth in the book The Gift of Learning, by Ron Davis.